feathers-plus/generator-feathers-plus/docs/guide/README.md

     npm start
     ```

-The app will create the database
+The app will initialize the database
-and then run a short async test to confirm it is functioning correctly.
+and then run a short async test to confirm the GraphQL endpoint is functioning correctly.

 ### Starting the client test harness

-Point your browser at `localhost:3030` and you will see this test harness:
+Point your browser at the server, e.g. `localhost:3030`, and you will see this test harness:

 ![test harness](../assets/test-harness.jpg)